vladigleba/vladigleba.github.io/posts/basics/baptism.md

 > Then the *eleven disciples* went away into Galilee, into a mountain where Jesus had appointed them.
 And when they saw him, they worshipped him: but some doubted.
 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth. *Go ye therefore, and teach all nations, baptizing them* in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 {% ct 'Matthew 28:16-20' %}

 Jesus gave the authority to baptize only to His disciples, whom He commissioned to faithfully teach all the truths He had commanded them.
-When the Holy Spirit leads a person to receive baptism, it’s crucial to seek a church that teaches all the aspects of truth that Jesus had taught (see [“God’s Remnant Church”](/posts/prophecy/remnant.md)).
+Therefore, when the Holy Spirit leads someone to seek baptism, it is essential to [find a church](/posts/prophecy/remnant.md) that teaches all the aspects of truth that Jesus taught.

 ## Is it wise to put off baptism?